- 1 Importance of storage and conditioning canola

 |Grain condition (% moisture)||Seed Grain - Maximum temperature of drying air (°C)||Commercial grain - Mixed during drying - Maximum temperature of drying air (°C)||Commercial grain - Unmixed - Maximum temperature of drying air (°C)|

-Grain dryers are designed mainly for wheat and corn (Zea mays L.) so they must be adjusted and checked for canola losses.
+Grain dryers are designed mainly for wheat and corn (Zea mays L.) so they must be adjusted and calibrated to minimize canola losses.
 These losses may be through leakage or being blown from the drying chamber by the higher static pressure.
-Screens and floors of dryers more than 10 years old should be checked for rust perforation to prevent canola leakage 33.
+Screens and floors of dryers more than 10 years old should be checked for rust perforation to prevent canola leakage 34.
 Green weed seeds and canola stems and pods may interfere with the passage of canola through the dryer, and at high drying temperatures stationary canola may catch fire.
 Canola seeds may also ignite when they are passed by the burner.

 Fire risk when drying canola may be reduced by cleaning the seed to remove light or fine material before drying, removing accumulations of debris from the walls and other areas of the dryer, using wind deflectors to prevent drawing airborne material through the burner, avoiding (In reference to grain storage) conditioning of the bulk (seed) to a moisture content lower than intended goal. the seed and putting canola through the dryer on warm sunny days without starting the burner 10.